What is a channel manager?

 8. Transform into a powerful business platform

-A good channel allows complete transparency of data across all systems and channels, meaning you can use the received information to see which channels or rooms are performing the best.
+A good channel manager allows complete transparency of data across all systems and channels, meaning you can use the received information to see which channels or rooms are performing the best.
 This means you can constantly update your business strategy.
 Look at reports such as channel yield and channel analysis and your reservation trends to see where things are going right – or wrong!

 9. Reduce reliance on traditional booking channels